ahbarnett/poisson-square-spectral/README.md

 The solver `spectralfft2d` in this repo answers in the affirmative the question of Fortunato-Townsend as to the existence of an optimal-complexity spectral method for the above BVP, and in a simpler alternative fashion to their proposal [1].
-However, in cases where the solution has singularities on the edge of the domain, renderering both solvers merely algebraically convergent, the proposal of [1] is faster convergent due to its node clustering at edges.
+However, in cases where the solution has singularities on the domain boundary---rendering both solvers merely algebraically convergent---the proposal of [1] converges at least twice as fast, due to its node clustering at edges.
+And if the solution is analytic in a larger domain (something unusual in physical problems) the proposal of [1] may be spectrally convergent while the FFT solver merely algebraic.
-We make this comparison below.
+We make the accuracy and speed comparisons below.

 ### Usage